NHSDigital/ccoe-mde/README.md

 Used to store the alerts extracted from MDE, unless an Event Hub is specified instead.
 Also used to capture Heartbeat messages from the function app, unless this option is turned off in the [App Settings](#app-settings).

 This Workspace must be created in advance of running the deployment and can be a pre-existing workspace.

+### Event Hub

+Used optionally to stream the Alerts to instead of sending them to a Log Analytics Workspace.
+If this option is selected then the Event Hub must be created in advance of running the deployment and can be a pre-existing Event Hub.

 ## Deployment Guidelines